demandchain/developer.offerengine.com/content/v3/get_deals.md

 include_deal_item
 : _Optional Boolean_ : Filter deals that do or do not include options.
 Use ?filter=include_deal_item[false] to select deals which do not have options.
-Use ?include_deal_item[true] to allow both deals with and without options to be returned.
+Use ?filter=include_deal_item[true] to allow both deals with and without options to be returned.

 ## Response